MAPC/youth-match-v2/README.md

 # Youth Match Second Generation

-## Automating a lottery which matches local young people to meaningful (summer) employment, and tracking their responses.
+ Automating a lottery which matches local young people to meaningful (summer) employment, and tracking their responses.

+## Setup

 ## Contact